 7. Document the Couple’s Perspective

 When you switch angles as you shoot the ceremony, you have the opportunity to deliver images that cover every important moment for your couple.
 What are other necessary images to capture from the wedding day?
 Our free Guide: 127 Essential Wedding Images You Must Capture, provides you with a photography playbook for the wedding day.
+These must-have images include ones from the getting ready portion of the day, to the ceremony, to the reception, and more.
 Download it today!